 5. I Get a Big Kick Out of Feeding Squirrels

 Ok, maybe more than a bit.
-I have bungee jumped in Australia (twice, from 15 storeys high) when I was hosting a TV show called Sports down Under.
-In my early 30’s I took flying lessons and learned to fly solo.
+I bungee jumped in Australia (twice, from 15 stories high) when I was hosting a TV show called Sports down Under.
+In my early 30s, I took flying lessons and learned to fly solo.
 I also got into a cage with a 500-pound tiger and patted it while I interviewed its trainer, again for a TV show.
 (Looking back, that was nuts!)

 7. I Once had a Sewing Needle in my Foot

 I know that sounds crazy, but everyone loves this story.
 I was about 12 and heavily into gymnastics when I did the splits on my mom’s shag carpet and oops, stepped onto a long, thin sewing needle that entered up into the bottom of my foot.
 The doctor didn’t want to operate right away for fear of messing up my muscles, so I walked around with a sewing needle in my foot for six months.
 The needle made its way upwards and finally started to poke out the top of my foot.
 They did a 10-minute operation, and it was out.
 The doctor let me keep the rusty needle, and I have it to this day.
 Tah dah!

 8. I’m Married to Dr. D.

 We met on a blind date 23 years ago and got married one year later.
 My sweet husband is the love of my life, such an incredible person, and my greatest supporter.
 He’s also my TV buddy.
 We love watching Downton Abbey, House of Cards, Breaking Bad, Mad Men, Homeland, and all the rest together.
 It’s our thing.
 We have three gorgeous, amazing children- two boys and a girl (21, 19, and 16).
 They are our greatest joy, and we feel so blessed to be their parents.